ArslanShakoor/sally/critique.md

 1: Easy to follow design and looks pleasant.

-2: Every things is looking straight forward without any complication.
+2: Every thing is looking straight forward without any complication.

 3: details are distributed within relevant section.